 How does the team encourage residents to stay hydrated?

 ‘This is led by the care staff for which we provide a host of fruit juices including apple juice, orange juice, pineapple juice and cranberry juice.
 We also supply blackcurrant and orange squash, milk drinks, tea, and coffee, and we also have cold water machines around the building.
 For our residents who need a fortified diet, we make them a milkshake containing additional nutrients.

 ‘We also encourage residents to support their liquid intake in the form of jellies, ice cream and fruit lollies, which are greatly welcomed in the warmer summer months, and we offer homemade soups using fresh ingredients during the colder weather months.

 As a special treat, we also have a regular supply of alcohol-free beers and wine for the residents to enjoy with their meals.’

-For more information about the care we provide, visit the Our Care page.
+For more information about the care we provide at our care homes, visit the Our Care page.